kristhaj/pyxcel/README.md

 - openpyxl

 # Functionality
-## Member List
+## Forms Handler
 Extract relevant information from a larger excel document, and collate into a new document

-## Divide File
+## Divider
 Make individual files from a larger master file, based on given indentifier.

-## Collate Data
+## Migrator
-Collate data from multiple individual files into a single master file, with a given format
+Collate data from multiple individual files into a single master file, with a given format, to prepare migration

 ## Aminipy
 Cross reference call list with member data to identify administrator and relevant information.